She Said She Said: Background and inspiration

+As the group passed time in a large sunken tub in the bathroom, Fonda, also on LSD, made some comments.
+He brought up his childhood accident where he shot himself in the abdomen and almost died.
+According to his memoir, he was trying to comfort a petrified Harrison, who was recovering from his own terrible LSD experience and thought he was dying: "[I] let him know that it was his own brain putting fear in his thoughts and trying to keep a control on the uncontrollable, just as impossible a task as controlling dying."
+Fonda said he knew what it was like to be dead since he had technically died in the operating theatre.
+Upon overhearing the story, Lennon urged him to stop and told him, "Who put all that shit in your head?" and, "You're making me feel like I've never been born".
+Lennon's account, as relayed in his interview with David Sheff, differs somewhat from Fonda's:

-We didn't want to hear about that!
-We were on an acid trip and the sun was shining and the girls were dancing and the whole thing was beautiful and Sixties, and this guy – who I really didn't know; he hadn't made Easy Rider or anything – kept coming over, wearing shades, saying, "I know what it's like to be dead," and we kept leaving him because he was so boring! ...
+We were on an acid trip and the sun was shining and the girls were dancing and the whole thing was really beautiful and Sixties, and this guy – who I really didn't know; he hadn't made Easy Rider or anything – kept coming over, wearing shades, saying, 'I know what it's like to be dead,' and we kept leaving him, because he was so boring! ...
 It was scary.
-You know ... when you're flying high and [whispers] "I know what it's like to be dead, man."
+You know, ... when you're flying high and [hear], 'I know what it's like to be dead, man.' ...
+Don't tell me about it!